d-plaindoux/celma/README.md

 - `^` allows the capability to recognize negation,
 - `!` allows the capability to backtrack on failure and
 - `#` allows the capability to capture all chars.
-- `/` allows the capability to lookahead without consuming scanned elements.

 The `#` alteration is important because it prevents massive list construction in memory.